 Method 3: Using a Password Manager App

-While I do have my preferred apps, I don’t want you to think that I’m writing this just to make money off of you, so I’m not going to list them here.
+While I do have my preferred password manager apps, I don’t want you to think that I’m writing this just to make money off of you, so I’m not going to list them here.

-Just know that a password manager app not only helps you generate strong passwords, it also stores them for you behind a “master password” that only you know.
+Just know that a manager app not only helps you generate strong passcodes, it also stores them for you behind a “master password” that only you know.

 But what if someone cracks my master password?!
 Won’t they then have access to all of my accounts?